fournip1/JPAFBOARD/README.md

 > In an improv' show, the sound manager should be able to play the right track at the right moment instantaneously, depending on what's happening on stage.

 Up to now, this could either be achieved with a live musician or with a standard music board.
 Of course a live musician is the ideal solution.
-Alternatively, if you want to rely on a very small set of tracks, a plain music board can work too.
+Alternatively, if you want to rely on a very small set of tracks, a straightforward music board can do the job too.

  But in my case, I wanted to pick-up my song amongst a wide music library.
+That's why I designed this tool.

- That's why I designed this tool. **The basic principle underlying this tool is to associate keywords to tracks.**
+ **The basic principle underlying this tool is to associate keywords to tracks.**

  > Let's illustrate!
 Suppose that you have a track with the sound of a running jigsaw.
 You can set the keywords ***fear***, ***forest***, ***accident*** for this track.
 Doing so the song will be accessible behind the buttons corresponding to these keywords.
  ## Features